+44 (0)20 7605 4123 Student Login

 Complaints

-• If you are still not happy and you want to complain, please speak to our Head of Courses or our Courses Managers or email [email protected].
-We take every complaint very seriously and will look at your problem carefully and tell you within 24 hours what action we will take.
+• If you’re still not happy or there is no solution, please speak to a manager.
+We take all complaints very seriously, and we will look at your problem carefully and tell you within 24 hours what action we will take.

-• The school is also accredited by the British Council and you may also contact this body with a complaint about our services.
-Accreditation Unit, British Council, Bridgewater House, 58 Whitworth St, Manchester, M1 6BB.
-Telephone 0161 957 7692.
-Or e-mail: [email protected]
+The school is also accredited by the British Council, and you can also contact this organisation with a complaint about our services. https://www.britishcouncil.org...

 Diversity and inclusion